AdobeDocs/campaign-classic.en/help/configuration/using/about-schema-edition.md

 </key>
 ```

-In this example, instead of letting the **@autopk** attribute create a default primary key named “id” we are specifying our own “householdId” primary key.
+In this example, instead of letting the **@autopk** attribute create a default primary key named "id" we are specifying our own "householdId" primary key.

 >[!IMPORTANT]
 >